 I didn’t let my kids’ reading struggles hold them back, though – not in subjects that didn’t require a lot of reading and not even in the typically reading-heavy area of language arts.

-You may be wondering how to teach language arts with a struggling reader.
-It’s pretty straight-forward, really.
+You may be wondering how to teach language arts to a struggling reader.
+It’s pretty straight-forward.

 Read for your children